Ka-Ching!

-"Ka-Ching!" is a 2003 song by Canadian singer Shania Twain.
-It was the second international single released from her 2002 album Up!.
+"Ka-Ching!" is a song recorded by Canadian singer Shania Twain.
+It was released on February 17, 2003, as the second single to her fourth studio album Up!
+(2002), exclusively to Europe and Central America.
 The song was written by Twain and Robert John "Mutt" Lange.
-"Ka-Ching!" was the second release to Europe and Central American markets following "I'm Gonna Getcha Good!".
-"Ka-Ching!" has become one of Twain's most successful singles in Europe to date.
-The song deals with consumer culture in the United States through the boom years of the 1990s and early 2000s.
-The line "all we ever want is more" is the general theme of the song.
+"Ka-Ching!" lyrically centers on greed and consumer culture, a topic Twain had never sung about before.

+"Ka-Ching!" became one of Twain's most successful singles in Europe to date, reaching the top ten in six European countries and topping the Portuguese music charts, which lead to the song peaking at number two on the European Hot 100 Singles, becoming her highest peaking single on the chart.
+Twain performed the song on the Up!
+Tour, while an interlude of the song was performed on her Rock This Country Tour and the European dates of Now Tour.

 Background and composition

 The song was written by Robert Lange and Shania Twain.
 Lyrically, the song deals with what it considers to be the greed in the world.
 The tongue-in-cheek lyrics look at how our world revolves around money.
 It features an opening similar to Pink Floyd's "Money".
 According to Jennifer Nine from Yahoo!
 Music, "it's essentially Radiohead's "squealing Gucci little piggies" served up for those without Oxford educations and Naomi Klein's Guardian columns: "We spend the money that we don't possess/Our religion is to go and blow it all".
+The song was, ironically enough, originally written for a planned Christmas album that was meant to be released in 1999 but that project was delayed and eventually shelved.